 - 2 tsp Salt

-- Grind all the ingredients in a blender to make a smooth paste.
+- Grind the ingredients along with dry red chillies, amchoor powder and salt to make smooth paste.